linas/i370-uclibc-ng/README.md

 LESSER GENERAL PUBLIC LICENSE.
 This license allows you to make closed source commercial applications using an unmodified version of uClibc-ng.
 You do not need to give away all your source code just because you use uClibc-ng and/or run on Linux.
-You should, however, carefuly review the license and make certain you understand and abide by it strictly.
+You should, however, carefully review the license and make certain you understand and abide by it strictly.

 For installation instructions, see the file INSTALL.